The nutritional value of fruit is incredible, and varies between different types of fruit.

-ORAC aside, let’s look at the nutritional value of fruits that you might eat regularly.
+ORAC aside, let’s look at the nutritional value of fruit that you might eat regularly.

-Now, keep reading for more specific detail on the nutritional value of fruits.
+Now, keep reading for more specific detail on the nutritional value of fruit.

 Apples are a major proportion of fruit supply in most Western countries.